h44se/sf_guild_helper_discord_bot/README.md

 I'm not good with names.
 Lets call this Susi.
 Susi is a small project of mine to support me in a Browser Game called Shakes & Fidget and it aims to help with one specific problem: Activity measurement of guild members in guild fights.

 We all have this problem, some guild members are active, some are present and some are.. yeah.
-But it is hard to monitor which one nether signs up for guild fights and so this application was born.
+But it is hard to monitor which one never signs up for guild fights and so this application was born.
 With the help of discord as a platform, sftools as a helper and .har files this discord bot is able to check which guild member(s) did not show up to guild fights.

 Be aware, this is not a automation or a "start and forget" application.
 You still need to capture the fights, update the list of guild members and need to feed the bot with fights.